Mrpandaman56/WowProject/README.txt

 How to work my git folder In Wow_webapp is everything the server.py file and all .html files and how my websit was formatted what go cmd in wow_webapp folder do venv\scripts\activate then python server.py and it would launch and wow_webapp was its own folder i then created a GitHub repository for easiness and submission and now i provided RaydenProject.sql which is a backup of my database ignore WowProject that is just the GitHub Repository.

-if you get a weird error in cmd remove the wow_webapp from the folder and make sure its in your c: folder as no in a folder so its alone and can run  everything in there (Should fix it) if this doesn't make sense and sounds liek dumb teenager word slop just email me :)
+if you get a weird error in cmd remove the wow_webapp from the folder and make sure its in your c: folder as no in a folder so its alone and can run  everything in there (Should fix it) if this doesn't make sense and sounds like dumb teenager word slop just email me :)